 Hospital recommendations from peers: The peer recommendations were collected in two survey waves.
-First, Newsweek and Statista performed an online survey among tens of thousands of doctors, health care professionals and hospitals managers in 25 countries.
-Over 74,000 medical experts in the 25 surveyed countries were invited to participate in the online survey.
+First, Newsweek and Statista performed an online survey among tens of thousands of doctors, health care professionals and hospitals managers in 28 countries.
+Over 80,000 medical experts in the 28 surveyed countries were invited to participate in the online survey.

-The data was collected by Newsweek and Statista during an initial survey period from September to November 2020.
+The data was collected by Newsweek and Statista during an initial survey period from September to November 2022.
 The survey was also promoted on newsweek.com.
-The distribution of respondents was approximately 86% medical doctors, 7% hospital managers and 7% other healthcare professionals (e.g. nurses).
 Participants were asked to recommend hospitals in their own country as well as in other countries.
-The questionnaire did not suggest a list of recommended hospitals, therefore respondents were free to suggest any hospital they deemed recommendable (merely aided by an autocomplete function for convenience).
+The questionnaire did not suggest a list of recommended hospitals; therefore, respondents were free to suggest any hospital they deemed recommendable (merely aided by an autocomplete function for convenience).
 Self-recommendations were not allowed.
 Statista performed plausibility checks on all data to prevent self-nomination.

-For the second survey period, Statista asked physicians (general practitioners and specialists) to classify a set number of hospitals per country (the selected amount per country was relative to the total number of hospitals in the respective country e.g. 400 out of ca, 1,500 relevant hospitals in Germany).
+For the second survey period, Statista asked physicians (general practitioners and specialists) to classify a set number of hospitals per country (the selected amount per country was relative to the total number of hospitals in the respective country).
 The list was comprised of the hospitals which received the highest number of national recommendations in the first wave as well as the leading hospitals from the previous year's ranking (both criteria had a huge overlap).
 Participants were asked to assign a ranking position to these hospitals (e.g. Top 1, Top 5, Top 10, Top 20, Top 30, Top 50, Top 100).

 Answers were then weighted by a) the type of respondent by profession (with doctors receiving the highest weight) and b) the confidence respondents had in their vote (0-100%).
-Combined, the two survey periods resulted in more than 52,000 individual hospital recommendations.
+Combined, the two survey periods resulted in more than 70,000 individual hospital recommendations.

 Finally, the combined data was analyzed and a national, as well as an international, recommendation score (0-100%) was calculated for every hospital in each country based on the weighted number of national and international recommendations.
 The hospital with the highest number of weighted national recommendations always received a national recommendation score of 100%.
 The next best hospitals, in general, received a score relative to the number of weighted national votes they received, e.g. when hospital A received the most votes with 100, hospital B with 80 votes receives a score of $\frac{80}{100}$ =80%.
-In some cases, mostly for smaller countries, where one hospital would accumulate significantly more votes than the next best hospitals, the scoring curve was smoothed slightly to reduce the drop-off in relative scores, e.g. the abovementioned hospital b would be adjusted around 85% or 90% in the same situation but always less than the leading hospital.
+In some cases, mostly for smaller countries, where one hospital would accumulate significantly more votes than the next best hospitals, the scoring curve was smoothed slightly to reduce the drop-off in relative scores, e.g. the abovementioned hospital B would be adjusted around 85% or 90% in the same situation but always less than the leading hospital.
 Since the achieved score is only relative to other hospitals within the same country, this is a mathematically correct approach to grade hospitals by the received recommendations.
 The calculation of the international recommendation score was the same as with the national score, but the scoring drop-off was smoothed for all countries to account for the lower average number of international votes (without the smoothing factor distribution is more skewed).

 Patient experience: Publicly available data from existing patient surveys were used to analyze patient experience.
-Patient surveys are typically conducted by insurance companies among patients after their hospitalization Examples of survey topics include:
+Patient surveys are typically conducted by insurance companies among patients after their hospitalization.

+Examples of survey topics include:

 - o General satisfaction with hospital

 - o Recommendation of hospital

-- Satisfaction with medical care
+- o Satisfaction with medical care

-- Satisfaction with service and organization
+- o Satisfaction with service and organization